visioncortex/SymCode/symcode/doc/symcode.md

 return glyph_images
 ```

-Once we have the images, we can evaluate their traces and compare them with the ones in our symbol library, obtaining a number of candidates for each glyph image.
-Each of these candidates is compared to the glyph image using image XOR, and the one with the lowest delta is the final predicted symbol.
+Once we have the images, we can **evaluate their traces** and compare them with the ones in our symbol library, obtaining **a small number of candidates** for each glyph image.
+Each of these candidates is compared to the glyph image using XOR, and the **one with the lowest delta is the final predicted symbol**.

-Each symbol in the library is mapped to a unique bit string, so each SymCode instance concatenates a sequence of bit strings into a longer one.
+Each symbol in the symbol set is mapped to a unique bit string, so each SymCode instance concatenates a sequence of bit strings into a longer one.
 This long bit string is the information carried by the SymCode instance.

 ### Stage 4: Decode the SymCode

 What happens in this stage is arguably entirely implementation-specific.
-Basically we're concerned with how to interpret the information we've extracted from the previous stage, which is directly related to (and is the inverse process of) how encoding is done for your SymCode system.
-Any error detection/correction schemes can be freely integrated as SymCode simply provides a visually appealing way to represent the bits.
+Basically we're concerned with **how to interpret the information we've extracted** from the previous stage, which is directly related to (and is the inverse process of) how encoding is done for your SymCode system.
+Any error detection/correction schemes can be freely integrated as SymCode simply provides a aesthetically appealing way to represent the bits.

-<ins>*Acute32*</ins>
+<u>*Acute32*</u>

-As there are 32 symbols in Acute32, each takes exactly 5 bits (*log2(32) = 5*) to represent. **Each SymCode instance encodes exactly *5n* bits**, where n is the number of glyphs on your SymCode design.
+As there are 32 symbols in Acute32, each takes exactly *5* bits (*log2(32) = 5*) to represent. **Each SymCode instance encodes exactly *5n* bits**, where n is the number of glyphs on your SymCode design.

 In *Acute32Encoder*, each payload (data we want to protect and transmit) is encoded in *5n - 5* bits.
 The *-5* is to reserve **5 bits for CRC5 checksum**.
-The 5-bit checksum is calculated on the payload and the two are concatenated to form the *5n*-bit string, which can be converted into a SymCode instance by inverse mapping in the symbol library.
+The 5-bit checksum is calculated on the payload and the two are concatenated to form the *5n*-bit string, which can be converted into a SymCode instance by inverse mapping in the symbol set.

 In the examples above, each SymCode instance encodes *25* bits, in which the first *20* bits are the payload and the remaining *5* bits are CRC5 checksum.

-In scanner stage 4 decoding, the first *20 (5n - 5)* bits are extracted as the payload, which is considered to be valid only if its CRC5 checksum matches the last 5 bits of the recognition result.
+In scanner stage 4 decoding, the first *20 (5n - 5)* bits are extracted as the payload, which is considered to be **valid only if its CRC5 checksum matches the last 5 bits of the recognition result**.

 ## AcuteCode and ReversiCode